 Let’s hit the road, honey!
 I’ve got the truck all ready to roll; how’re you doin’ back there stocking the trailer?
 Don’t forget the wine, beer and the…other goodies!

-Don’t get me started; I’m about ready for a break into the deep woods, but it’s mighty chilly right now, even out here.
-So we’ll just have to use our imaginations of all the places this traveling pair have been over the many decades.
+Don’t get me started; I’m about ready for a break into the deep woods.
+We’ll just have to use our imaginations of all the places this traveling pair have been over the many decades.

 Unfortunately, they don’t have one of those collections of vintage stickers in the window of all the places you’d been, to impress your friends and bring back the memories in later years.
 But this trailer has something even better: